A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 Office of Management and Budget (OMB): An office of the executive branch that develops the president’s budget and evaluates the effectiveness of the executive branch’s programs and policies.

 Omnibus Budget Reconciliation Act of 1987.
-Legislation that attempted to decrease the budget deficit through tax increases and expenditure decreases.
+Legislation that attempted to decrease the budget deficit through tax increases and spending cuts.

 Omnibus Budget Reconciliation Act of 1990 (OBRA90).
-This Act increased excise and payroll taxes, added a 31 percent income tax bracket, and introduced temporary high-income phase-outs for personal exemptions and itemized deductions.
+This Act increased excise and payroll taxes, increased the top income tax rate to 31 percent, and introduced temporary high-income phase-outs for personal exemptions and itemized deductions.
 OBRA93 made these changes permanent.

 Omnibus Budget Reconciliation Act of 1993 (OBRA93).
 This Act introduced 36 percent and 39.6 percent income tax brackets, repealed the wage cap on Medicare payroll taxes, increased the portion of Social Security benefits subject to income taxation for those with higher incomes, made more workers with children eligible for the Earned Income Tax Credit and increased their benefits, and made permanent the temporary high-income phase-outs of the personal exemption and itemized deductions.
 Overall, the bill was focused on deficit reduction.

 Out year.
-In budget parlance, a future year beyond the period over which budget costs are tallied (in recent years, after a five5- or ten10-year period over which costs are estimated).
+In budget parlance, a future year beyond the period over which budget costs are tallied (in recent years, after a five- or 10-year period over which costs are estimated).

 Outlay.
 The amount of federal spending on goods and services.
 (See also Expenditures.)